Welcome to the Central Asian Political Exiles (CAPE) database. You can:

 The CAPE project is supported in part by a grant from the Open Society Foundations.

 The CAPE project is directed by Dr John Heathershaw and Dr Saipira Furstenberg.
-Over the years, we have benefited from the research assistance, skills and hardwork of several postgraduate students at the University of Exeter.
-In 2017/18, these are Ayesha Kenan, Nathan Sutton and Liz Talbott.
+Over the years, we have benefited from the research assistance, skills and hardwork of postgraduate students and visiting fellows at the University of Exeter.
+In 2018/19, these are Daniela Bracke and Galina Selivanova.

 About the database